 8.3 The Clerk may incur expenditure on behalf of the Council which is necessary for the purposes of any repair, replacement or other work of an urgent nature, whether or not budgetary provision exists for such expenditure, up to a limit of £500.
 The Clerk shall report the action to the Council at the next available meeting.
 Payments must be authorised in accordance with para 3.2 above.

-8.4 The Council has adopted a Procurement Policy that clarifies these matters and that should be followed at all times.
+8.4

 9 Asset Management